YOUR BREXIT QUESTIONS ANSWERED

 IS MY BOOKING SAFE?

 Yes.
-Despite the UK due to leave the EU on 31st January, nothing will change, if at all, until after 31st December 2020.
+Despite the UK due to leave the EU on 31st January, nothing will change until after 31st December 2020.

 The most important thing you need to know your booking comes with peace of mind as standard.
 Our focus remains the same as it always has - providing safe, trustworthy and fully protected holidays to our customers.
 Our holidays are ABTA and ATOL bonded, for extra security - and that won’t change.
 There’s more information about that here:- www.alfresco-holidays.com/about-al-fresco/reasons-to-book-al-fresco